lablup/backend.ai/docs/user-api/kernels.rst

    * - ``lang``
      - ``str``
-     - The kernel type, usually the name of one of our supported programming languages.
+     - The kernel runtime type, usually in the form of the language name and its version tag connected with a colon.
+       (e.g., ``"python:latest"``)

    * - ``clientSessionToken``
      - ``str``